vertfin/vf-snapshots/README.md

 ### create

 Creates new snapshots of all volumes currently mounted on running instances within the accounts specified in the config file.
-Can take an addition option, `--dry-run`, which skips the actual snapshot creation step.
+Can take an additional option, `--dry-run`, which skips the actual snapshot creation step.

 _example_: `vf-snapshots create --verbose --dry-run`